MattR-1/STM32WLE5_Tx_Example/README.md

 I am very unsure about the way this works.
 The way I understood this is: bytes 1 and 2 activate the interrupts in general and bytes 3 to 8 map them onto an interrupt line.
 There are three lines.
 If four or more interrupts are needed, some interrupts have to share a line.

 I imagine, there are hardware limits on how many interrupt lines there are.
 I don't quite understand, why this is important to me since the status of the interrupts is read back in one message.
-Maby one interrupt activates the whole line and if there are multiple interrupts mapped to one line you can't tell which one fired, but this is just a guess.
+Mabey one interrupt activates the whole line and if there are multiple interrupts mapped to one line you can't tell which one fired, but this is just a guess.

 The only two things I want to know in this example is whether the transmission was successful or if it timed out.
 So using Table 29 in RM0461 Bit 0 (TxDone) and Bit 9 (Timeout) are activated.
 After that the TxDone interrupt is mapped to line 1 and the Timeout interrupt is mapped to line 2.
 Line 3 remains deactivated.